lino-framework/book/docs/specs/printing.rst

 objects.

 The **build method** specifies which technology is used to build the printable document.
 This choice has influence on the required template (usually each build method has its specific template language) and on the produced output format.

-The **print action** is either defined manually on the model, or dynamically at startup when excerpts is installed.

-The mixins defined in :class:`lino.modlib.printing` (:class:`Printable`,
-:class:`TypedPrintable`, :class:`CachedPrintable` :class:`TypedPrintable`) are
-needed to make your database objects printable.
-Note that when your application uses :mod:`lino_xl.lib.excerpts`, you don't need to worry about their difference, you just inherit from :class:`Printable`.

 >>> rt.show(printing.BuildMethods)  #doctest: +NORMALIZE_WHITESPACE
 ============ ============ ======================